 To understand how insulation works, it helps to understand the three types of heat flow:

-- Conduction is the flow of heat through a material.
+• Conduction: The flow of heat through a material.

-- Convection describes how heat circulates through liquids and gases.
+• Convection: How heat circulates through liquids and gases.

-- Radiation is the movement of heat in a straight line through anything solid in its path.
+• Radiation: The movement of heat in a straight line through anything solid in its path.

 Regardless of the mechanism, heat flows toward cooler areas until the temperature equalizes.
 In the winter, heat flows from the conditioned living space to adjacent unheated areas, such as the attic, garage, crawl space and outdoors.